deppen8/image-processing-aunz-community-call/presentation.md

 - Manipulating images using python and scikit-image library.
 - Extracting data / statistics from images.

-# How do we think about image data?

 # Key concepts

 - Pixels